New premier shares Erdogan's vision of Turkey's place in the world

 “When you try to follow a principled policy with some basic ethical norms, it takes away some flexibility.
 In Turkish policy I see some long-term thinking,” said ORSAM’s Kardas.

-The father of four, married to a gynecologist, was among those given the job of thanking Erdogan’s supporters for delivering him the presidency, crowds greeting him with chants of “prime minister, prime minister”.
+The father of four, married to a gynaecologist, was among those given the job of thanking Erdogan’s supporters for delivering him the presidency, crowds greeting him with chants of “prime minister, prime minister”.

 Yet there is a sense that he will be hanging on Erdogan’s coat-tails.
 The president-elect has made it clear that he will exercise the full powers of his new post even under the terms of the current constitution.